How is Trauma-Informed Yoga similar and different from "regular" Yoga?

 Do I have to have a diagnosis of PTSD to engage in this practice?

 You don’t have to identify with the PTSD or trauma label to benefit from this practice.
 This practice can be especially useful for people who have lost touch with or not developed a connection with their bodies due to disordered eating, depression, anxiety, or systemic trauma such as sexism, racism, homophobia and/or transphobia.

 What if I get triggered or suffer a flashback during or after the practice?

 It is highly recommended that you be engaged concurrently in psychotherapy if you choose to participate in one of our groups.
 Yoga is sometimes thought to be soothing and calming, but it can also be activating and bring up difficult emotions.
-Should you have an overwhelming emotional experience during a group, the facilitator (s) will offer you tools to assist you.

 I'm out of shape and not flexible.
 What if I get this yoga wrong?